shenlebantongying/kpDict/README.md

 # Build

-Build require `qt6` and `qt6-webengine` and a modern C++ compiler.
+Build require `qt6` and `qt6-webengine` and a modern C++ compiler (Need c++17).

 ## openSUSE leap 15.4

-Stable distros like Leap ship gcc-7 by default, and there are a series of build problems with qt6.
+Stable distros ships older gcc by default.
+The older gcc has a series of build problems with qt6.

+For openSUSE leap 15.4, gcc10 from the main repo is needed:

 ```shell
 sudo zypper in gcc10-c++
 ```
 ```
 sudo zypper in qt6-gui-devel qt6-base-devel qt6-webengine  qt6-webenginewidgets-devel
 ```